Michael Woods II: Cleveland Browns

 Woods was selected in the sixth round with the 202nd overall pick in the 2022 NFL Draft by the Cleveland Browns.
 In his rookie season, he caught five passes for 45 yards while also appearing on special teams.

 On April 4, 2023, Woods suffered a ruptured Achilles during an independent workout with Deshaun Watson.
 He was placed on the reserve/non-football injury list.
 On December 1, 2023, Woods was suspended for six games for violating the league's personal conduct policy.

 On August 27, 2024, Woods was waived by the Browns and re-signed to the practice squad.
 On December 7, he was promoted to the active roster.

 On July 30, 2025, Woods was waived by the Browns with an injury designation.

 Green Bay Packers

 On November 4, 2025, Woods signed with the Green Bay Packers' practice squad.
+He was released by the Packers on December 2.

+Denver Broncos

+On May 11, 2026, Woods signed with the Denver Broncos after trying out at their rookie minicamp.
+On June 16, Woods was designated as waived/injured after suffering an injury during OTAs.
+After clearing waivers, he reverted to injured reserve.
+On June 24, Woods was waived from injured reserve with an injury settlement.

 Personal life

 Woods is the nephew of Dianne Durham, the first Black gymnast to win the USA All-around championship in 1983.